jenniferjim97/js-project-build-1/README.md

 ![](/gifs/next-back-buttons.gif)

-4. Click like on any of the characters and click again to unlike the character.
+4. Click the ♡ to like any of the characters and click the ❤️ to unlike the character.

 ![](/gifs/like-button.gif)

-5. Click on logo or character generator to return to homepage and clear out characters.
+5. Click on the logo or character generator to return to homepage and clear out characters.

 ![](/gifs/homepage.gif)